omerdersu/omerdersu/README.md

 ### Hi there 👋
-I’m currently learning data science and machine learning.
-I'm a student of department of industrial engineering at Bogazici University.
-This is my second university.
-I have been studying data science for three years.
-I want to become a freelancer data scientist in software world.
-I want to share my process of development.

 <!--
 **omerdersu/omerdersu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.